roykim2005/roykim2005.github.io/researchinterests.md

 ---

 **Research Interests**
 I am interested in experimental and theoretical AMO physics.
 I originally started my research in high-energy theory, studying the AdS/CFT correspondence.
-Now I have two projects, one in mathematical physics focusing on analytic approaches to finite-temperature field theory, and one in experimental physics building an ultrastable cavity for our high-flux cold atom beam.
+Now I have two projects, one in mathematical physics focused on analytic approaches to finite-temperature field theory, and one in experimental physics building an ultrastable cavity for our high-flux cold atom beam.

 **Current Research**
 ### Operator-Theoretic Regularization of Divergent Logarithmic Series